We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 The kids were getting used to the boat heeling and only on the sudden gusts did they get a little scared.
 I don’t blame them though, those sudden gusts get me too.

 We were only sailing with the Genoa reefed to about half sail.
-We were still clipping along pretty good at about 3.5 – 4.2 knots with a 20-degree angle.
+We were still clipping along pretty well at about 3.5 – 4.2 knots with a 20-degree angle.

 As quick as it started it was all over.
 Now getting to around supper time we decided to head back to port and moored again.